zjucsxxd/abwStereoMatching/README.md

 http://diglib.eg.org/EG/DL/PE/3DPVT/3DPVT2010Papers/03_paper018.pdf

-Parts of OpenCV 2.4.8 are currently used for image file I/O. They are pre-built (x64, vc12).
+Parts of OpenCV 2.4.8 are currently used for image file I/O, and pixel value access.
+They are pre-built (x64, vc12).

 The end result should output depth maps of acceptable quality, in real-time, from data aquired by a pair of consumer-grade USB cameras.